A Fermionic Portal to Vector Dark Matter from a New Gauge Sector

 The kinetic-mixing term induces a modification in the mass mixing matrix of the fully neutral gauge bosons.
 Upon diagonalisation, two massless eigenstates are obtained, corresponding to the SM photon and to a massless dark photon, and two massive eigenstates, corresponding to the $Z$ boson and to a massive $Z^\prime$ boson.
 The full expressions of the mass mixing matrix and of the mass eigenstates can be found in \cref{app:darkEW}.
 Expanding the mass eigenstates of $Z$ and $Z^\prime$ for small $\varepsilon$, the lowest order terms assume a simple form:

 which in the $\varepsilon\to0$ limit (no kinetic mixing) reduce to the SM value and eq.\eqref{eq:ZPmass2}, respectively.
+Of course, analogously to the FPVDM model with the global $U(1)$ symmetry, after spontaneous breaking of EW and dark symmetries, kinetic and mass mixing terms arise at loop level as illustrated in \cref{sec:Dgaugemasses}, involving the four electrically and D-charge neutral gauge bosons.
 The implications of this scenario and the derivation of its experimental bounds are beyond the scope of this analysis and are reserved for future developments.